DZakh/rescript-schema/README.md

 You can also define your own custom structs that are specific to your application's requirements.

+> 🧠 It's mostly needed when you want to define a new data type, for other cases, it's better to use coercion.

 ### Coercions

 **rescript-struct** allows structs to be augmented with coercion logic, letting you transform data during construction and destruction.
 This is most commonly used to apply default values to an input, but it can be used for more complex cases like pre-trimming strings, or mapping input to a convenient ReScript data structure.